MiVE: Multiscale Vision-language features for reference-guided video Editing¶

 -

-- Mechanism: During training, construct \(z_t = \text{Concat}_C([z_{ref}; \tilde z_t], [z_{ref}; z_{src}])\), i.e., both branches are headed by \(z_{ref}\) in the temporal dimension.
-During inference, the noisy target branch is initialized with \(\tilde z_T \sim \mathcal{N}(0, I)\), and the control branch uses the actual source video; the rest remains the same.
-The entire latent is patch-embedded into \(N_v\) spatiotemporal patches.
+- Mechanism: During training, \(z_t = \text{Concat}_C([z_{ref}; \tilde z_t], [z_{ref}; z_{src}])\).
+Both branches start with \(z_{ref}\) in the temporal dimension.
+During inference, the noisy target branch is initialized with \(\tilde z_T \sim \mathcal{N}(0, I)\), while the control branch uses the real source video.

 -

-Unified Self-Attention + Per-Token AdaLN:
+Unified Self-Attention + per-token AdaLN:

-- Mechanism: \(u^{(0)} = [c; v]\) is input to \(P\) DiT blocks.
-Each token independently determines its AdaLN modulation—condition tokens and reference frame patches use \(t=0\) embedding (always "clean"), while other target patches use the current denoising \(t\) embedding.
-At output, only \(u^{(P)}[N_c:]\) is unpatchified, discarding condition tokens, and then the reference frame is removed to decode the final video \(\hat x_{tgt} = \mathcal{D}(\hat z_0[1:])\).
+- Mechanism: \(u^{(0)} = [c; v]\) enters \(P\) DiT blocks.
+Each token determines its own AdaLN modulationโcondition and reference patches use \(t=0\) embeddings ("always clean"), while target patches use current \(t\).
+Output only takes \(u^{(P)}[N_c:]\) for unpatchification.

 Loss & Training¶